-After the success of last year’s Bonfire Night, we’re excited to announce another free, family-friendly Bonfire Night but with a (low noise) bang.
+After the success of our 2016 event for Bonfire Night, we’re excited to announce another free, family-friendly Bonfire Night for 2017, but with a (low noise) bang.

 Venue: Elm Tree Farm, Stapleton